CyrusOfEden/llegos/README.md

 2. **role**: This is of type `Role`, and it is used to categorize the sender of the message.
 The sender can be an assistant, user, or system.
 This is useful for serializing to chat endpoints.
 3. **body**: This is a string that contains the actual content of the message.
 4. **created_at**: This is a datetime object that indicates when the message was created.
 It is automatically set to the current time when the message is instantiated.
-5. **sender**: This is an `AbstractObject` (which could be a `GenAgent`) that sent the message.
+5. **sender**: This is an `AbstractObject` (which could be a `Behavior`) that sent the message.
 It is set to None by default, and can be set when the message is created.
-6. **receiver**: This is an `AbstractObject` (which could be a `GenAgent`) that is the intended recipient of the message.
+6. **receiver**: This is an `AbstractObject` (which could be a `Behavior`) that is the intended recipient of the message.
 Like `sender`, it is also set to None by default, and can be set when the message is created.
 7. **parent**: This is a reference to another `Message` object.
 It is used when a message is a reply to a previous message.
 This allows for the creation of message threads and is useful for maintaining context in conversations.

 The `Message` class also includes a couple of class methods: